 I've been interested in radio and short wave since ----- well it has been a long time.
 My first "real" receiver, a used Hallicrafters S-38, was purchased with $25.00 of hard earned allowance.
 Over the years I upgraded to a Hammarlund SP-600 and carried all 40 kgs of it around the USA, Central America and Canada.
 In 1987 I finally found the time to get my amateur radio licence and VE7ASR was my first callsign.

 I enjoy SSB, CW, digital modes, and ARDF.
 However, chasing DX is my real passion.
-In 2012, after 25 years of operating, I finally made the Honor Roll and I have worked and confirmed 334 of the 340 current entities with only 6 more needed to reach top of the Honor Roll - (June 2014).
-Number 334 was EP3HF in Iran (thanks Sadegh).
+In 2012, after 25 years of operating, I finally made the Honor Roll and I have worked and confirmed 336 of the 339 current entities with only 3 more confirmations needed to reach Top of the Honor Roll (March 2017).